Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Discussion

+\textbf{Rationale for sample curation.} The \textit{sample curation strategy} ensures spectral embeddings are not learned from noisy temporal patterns by reconstructing a clean time-series via Deconv1D layers.
+Removing this module means the model directly learns the patterns through the raw inputs, introducing risks of overfitting to clouds, sensor noise, or short-term fluctuations.
+This is especially problematic in wetland regions (e.g., PL, SD), where false positives are easily triggered by seasonal water-level shifts.
+The F1-A drops in these cases highlight the importance of pre-filtering as a noise-robust foundation for subsequent representation learning.

+\textbf{Rationale for Glow.} Replacing the \textit{Glow flow-based posterior} with a standard Gaussian reduces model flexibility, resulting in moderate F1-A degradation.
+The Glow module expands the representational capacity beyond a simple Gaussian assumption, allowing the model to better approximate complex and multimodal latent distributions, which are common in real-world spatiotemporal data.

-This ablation study confirms the necessity of each component in TasGen.
+The \textit{full TasGen model} consistently outperforms all ablated variants in every region, demonstrating the effectiveness of its integrated design.
+This ablation study confirms the necessity of each component in the anomaly detection stage of TasGen.
 Dual-dimensional embedding and HTS-VAE ensure structurally aligned temporal-spectral modeling, sample curation suppresses spurious signals, and Glow strengthens posterior modeling.
-Together, they form a synergistic framework for reliable and interpretable dynamic sample generation for remote sensing dynamic geographic mapping.
+Together, they form a synergistic framework for reliable anomaly detection for dynamic sample generation later.